 WA State Bar Association - You can search for qualified Family Law attorneys in your area by using the myWSBA lawyer directory which is accessible from the site.
 They also offer information on how to search for legal clinics and programs to help you with your situation.
 Even though the State Bar Association doesn't directly operate a lawyer referral service, you can get referrals from the various county bar associations, and the contact information for these is listed on the website as well.
 You can also access consumer information pamphlets on the site to get more information about your legal issues.

-Get your divorce papers completed without having to hire a lawyer!
+Get your uncontested divorce papers completed without having to hire a lawyer!
 This premium divorce service helps you prepare your paperwork online by answering guided questions about the specifics of your divorce and settlement issues.
-Customer support services are offered through email and by phone, plus you can also access a number of downloadable e-books which discuss many of the questions that you may have about various divorce issues.

 Pierce County Parenting Seminars - In Pierce County, divorce parents are required to attend the "Impact on Children" workshop.
 Visit the link or call (253) 565-4484 for information.